 13. Avoid or Eliminate Mood-Altering Substances

-Caffeine, alcohol, and nicotine may all feel like welcome distractions when you’re tired or overwhelmed, but the effects are short-lived.
+Caffeine, alcohol, and nicotine may feel like welcome distractions when tired or overwhelmed, but the effects are short-lived.
 Furthermore, as your body develops more tolerance to them, you’re more apt to experience other unpleasant side effects or consequences.

 14. Stay Connected